the-collab-lab/career-lab-challenge-next/README.md

 # 🗒️ Let’s look at some art

 Your team has been developing an app that allows users to search the [Art Institute of Chicago](https://www.artic.edu/) (AIC)'s APIs for public domain artwork.
 You've inherited some code from a teammate – a React application with some components and some functions for interating with a search API.
-Your job is to finish the rest of the tasks your team has agreed on!
-We've listed those acceptance criteria in this document, as well as some tips for working with Art Institute of Chicago's APIs.
+Your job is to finish the rest of the acceptance criteria your team has agreed on!
+We've listed those acceptance criteria in this document, and provided some mockups of the app, as well as some tips for working with Art Institute of Chicago's APIs.
+You're gonna do great!

-❗ **Please limit your time spent on this project to _one hour_.** If you do not finish all the acceptance criteria listed here, that's okay!
+❗ **Please limit your time spent on this project to _one hour_.** If you don't finish all the acceptance criteria, that's okay!
 Our goal is to give you something to discuss with your interviewer at the next stage, whether the project is feature-complete or not.
 You can chat with your interviewer about what you would do with more time.

 ## Local development setup